 Jackie has gleaned insights into fundamental turbulence-chemistry interactions underlying combustion in internal combustion engines, gas turbines and for high-speed propulsion.
 The simulation’s benchmarks created on the world’s fastest supercomputers also are used by the broader modeling community to develop and assess combustion and mixing models to develop efficient and clean engines operating on hydrocarbon and bio-derived fuels.

 Jackie’s impact on fundamental turbulent combustion science underlying engines and especially on the computational members of The Combustion Institute has been expanded by the sharing of computational data for model validation and development.
 As a director of The Combustion Institute since 2007, she has served on numerous committees.

 Also named fellows were former Sandia staff members James Miller, Stephen Klippenstein, Robert Kee, Simone Hochgreb, Mitchell Smooke and Reginald Mitchell; retired Sandia staff member and manager Donald Hardesty; and former Sandia postdoctoral appointees Evatt Hawkes, who worked with Jackie, and Fei Qi.

-A complete list of fellows is available on the Combustion Institute website.
+A complete list of Combustion Institute fellows is available on their website.